-If a suitable kernel module was found in the package or the module was successfully built, the installation script tries to load the module.
-In some cases this can fail.
-If it does, you can type dmesg to find out why the module could not be loaded.
-The most common reasons are:
+If a suitable kernel module was found in the package or the module was successfully built, the installation script will attempt to load that module.
+If this fails, please see chapter 11.4.1, Linux kernel module refuses to load, page 115 for further information.